Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: The saltation matrix and how to use it

 Understanding how perturbed trajectories behave near a trajectory of interest is crucial for many algorithms which rely on linearizations.
-The sensitivity equation describes how these perturbations evolve over time.
-For a hybrid system, the time evolution simply applies the standard smooth sensitivity equation, based on the Jacobian of the flow \eqref{eq:sensitivity}, for the smooth dynamics and the saltation matrix equation when a hybrid transition occurs \eqref{eq::saltperturbation}.
-For a transition from mode I to mode J at time $t^-$, the sensitivity is described by:
+The sensitivity equation describes how these variations evolve over time.
+For a hybrid system, the time evolution simply applies the standard smooth sensitivity equation based on the Jacobian of the the dynamics with respect to state, $A_{\mathrm{I}}(t,x) := \der_x F_{\mathrm{I}}(t,x)$ \eqref{eq:sensitivity}, and the saltation matrix equation when a hybrid transition occurs \eqref{eq::saltperturbation}.
+For a transition from mode I to mode J at time $t^-$, the perturbation dynamics are described by

-where $A_{\mathrm{I}} := \der_x F_{\mathrm{I}}(t,x)$ represents the Jacobian of the dynamics with respect to state.
-An example is shown in Fig.~\ref{fig:salt-gradient}, where the sensitivity is updated only by the saltation matrix because the flows are constant in both modes ($A$ is identity).
+An example is shown in Fig.~\ref{fig:salt-gradient}, where the sensitivity is updated only by the saltation matrix because the flows are constant in both modes ($A$ is zero).
 Instead, it is the difference in mode timing that determines the change in sensitivity from the initial to final state.
-If the Jacobian of the reset (which is also identity) is used instead of the saltation matrix, the prediction is incorrect.
+If the Jacobian of the reset (which in this case is identity) is used instead of the saltation matrix, the prediction is incorrect.
 Sensitivity of hybrid systems is extensively analyzed in \cite{hiskens2000trajectory} and \cite{saccon2014sensitivity}.